-Why I Start Every Day With Lemon Water ~ I’ve been doing this for a couple of years now and love it, but there’s a lot of misinformation swirling around out there, so today I’ll separate the myths from the facts when it comes to this healthy hydrating habit!
+I drink lemon water every day ~ I’ve been doing this for a couple of years now and love it, but there’s a lot of misinformation swirling around out there, so today I’ll separate the myths from the facts when it comes to this healthy hydrating habit!

 Here’s why I drink lemon juice every morning:

-- lemon makes water taste better and I’m more likely to drink it and stick to the habit
+- lemon makes water taste better than plain water and I’m more likely to drink it and stick to the habit.

 - I love the way the cool water feels going down my throat after a long night.

-- it feels clean and pure, and sets the tone for healthier habits for the rest of the day.
+- it sets the tone for healthier habits for the rest of the day.

 - I like to leave it out by the sink the night before, so I don’t even have to think about it in the morning.

 - Sometimes if I’m thinking ahead I’ll make a week’s worth in a pitcher and store it in the refrigerator, this is especially nice during the summer.
 (See the directions in the recipe below.)

 - I drink it first thing, before I do anything else.

 lemon water myths